You’re not allowed to call them dinosaurs any more…. It’s speciesist. You have to call them pre-petroleum persons.

 I have folded this one out of a 35cm x 35cm (about 14in x 14in) sheet of Tant Paper, bought from Origami-Shop.com.
 This paper holds a crease well and is a good thickness for this model.
 This size paper produces a finished Origami Stegosaurus that is approximately 17cm (6.5in) long from end to end.

-The diagrams for Montroll’s Origami Stegosaurus are available in several places.
+Montroll’s Origami Stegosaurus diagrams are available in several places.
 As well as the instructions for this model, Montroll’s book Prehistoric Origami: Dinosaurs and Other Creatures contains diagrams for an interesting selection of other origami dinosaur and pterosaur designs.

 Sara Adams has a video tutorial for this model on her website, www.happyfolding.com.
 This is one of Sara’s early ones, created before she had refined her style to the quality that she has achieved with her later video tutorials.
 Although she explains each step very well, it can sometimes be difficult to see what she is explaining in each step.
 The video is still good and I would recommend using it, but I hesitate to suggest relying on it as the only resource.
 Even people who prefer folding from videos rather than books may benefit from keeping a copy of Montroll’s diagrams to hand.